angelocatalani/neural-network-compression/README.md

 ### Contributing

-To contribute, please open a PR based on the `staging` branch, make sure that the new code is properly tested and all the steps performed in the CI pipeline are completed successfully.
+To contribute, please open a PR based on the `master` branch.

 We follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).